-1. Board of Directors

-- (a) Disclose the identity of Directors who are independent. - (b) Disclose the identity of Directors who are not independent, and describe the basis for that determination.
+1. Board of Directors (a) Disclose the identity of Directors who are independent.
+The Board of Directors is composed of 6 persons: of those persons, Dennis Grimm, William Harrison and Terry Reidel are independent. (b) Disclose the identity of Directors who are not independent, and describe the basis for that determination.
+The Directors who are not independent are Frank Hasenfratz, Linda Hasenfratz and Mark Stoddart.